OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/ENGG1100/Seminar 3 - Fluid Delivery Subsystem.md

 Presenter: Remo (soCE)
 Marine renewable energy and environmental engineering

-## Fluid Delivery - The fire triangle
+## Fluid Delivery - the Fire Triangle

 A fire can be prevented or extinguished by removing any one of the elements in the fire triangle:
 - Oxygen